 For other browsers, head to the settings section and look for the option to erase your history and website data.
 This practice is also good for your laptop or desktop computer for added security, as well.

-Restore your iPhone from a backup
+How to restore your iPhone from a backup

 Another option to remove malware from your iPhone is to restore your phone to a previous backup from before the virus was installed on your device.
 To begin the backup process, you want to make sure you have a recent backup saved on your iCloud.